 You've taken your first steps into the exhilarating world of crypto security, and you're likely getting acquainted with some of the essential security tools.
 One term that raises many questions among crypto beginners is the "Seed phrase."
 But what exactly is it, and why does Tangem now provide this option?
 Let's break it down.

 What is a seed phrase?

-A seed phrase is like a magic keychain that unlocks access to your hardware wallet.
-It's not an actual key but a series of words, usually 12 to 24, representing a highly complex cryptographic code.
+Think of a seed phrase as a magic key that unlocks access to your hardware wallet.
+But instead of an actual key, it's a series of words representing a highly complex cryptographic code.

 These mnemonic series are typically generated when you set up a new wallet, and they serve as a means to recover your funds if your wallet is ever lost or damaged.

 How seed phrases work

 A wallet generates or requests a seed phrase before creating a user's new public and private keys.
 It could be a 12, 18, or 24-word mnemonic phrase.
 The wallet software contains a list of words from a wordlist depending on the standard it supports.

 For example, the BIP39 (Bitcoin Improvement Proposal 39) is a popular seed phrase standard containing 2048 words.

 The wallet then picks 12 random words — the number of possible combinations would be 2048^12, which equals 2^132.
 This means the seed phrase would have 132 bits of security, or 128 bits because some of the data in a BIP39 phrase is not random.
 However, it’s still as strong as all Bitcoin private keys.